ntop/PF_RING/doc/zc.rst

 KVM using the same command you would use on a physical host, without changing a single line of code.

-In PF_RING ZC you can use the zero-copy framework even with non-PF_RING aware drivers.
+In PF_RING ZC you can use the zero-copy framework even with non-PF_RING-aware drivers.
 This means that you can dispatch, process, originate, and inject packets into the zero-copy framework even though they have not been originated from ZC devices.
 Once the packet has been copied (one-copy) to the ZC world, from then onwards the